cockroachdb/docs/v22.2/cloud-storage-authentication.md

 ## Amazon S3 implicit

 {{site.data.alerts.callout_info}}
 To use `implicit` authentication on a {{ site.data.products.db }} cluster, it is necessary to authenticate using assume role authentication.
-See [GAmazon S3 assume role](#amazon-s3-assume-role) for more details.
+See [Amazon S3 assume role](#amazon-s3-assume-role) for more details.
 {{site.data.alerts.end}}

 If the `AUTH` parameter is `implicit`, the access keys can be omitted and [the credentials will be loaded from the environment](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/) (i.e., the machines running the backup).